-The chaotic opening brings to mind the progressive rock of Keith Emerson and the 20th Centrury experimentations of Igor Stravinsky, with just a touch of Count Basie and Bob Fosse thrown in.
+The energetic opening brings to mind the progressive rock of Keith Emerson and the 20th Centrury experimentations of Igor Stravinsky, with just a touch of Count Basie and Bob Fosse thrown in.
 The second half is more Erik Satie and Stan Getz.
 The spoken quotation sits in the space between chaos and quietude.
 Jeannette Winterson is sometimes a confounding author, revealing unexpected insights with profound, well placed philosophical one-liners.
-For me, these revealed insights stay with me far longer than any of her plots or characters.
-The music is an esoteric personal journey, rather than an accompaniment to any specific Winterson story.
+These revelations stayed with me far longer than any of her plots or characters.
+The music is a philosophical statment, rather than an accompaniment to any specific Winterson story.

 “Your name is a golden bell hung in my heart,” said the Butterfly.
 “I would break my

 body to pieces to call you once by your name.”

 Based on the fantasy novel The Last Unicorn, this piece combines jazz, tango and blues to create a sense of magic, struggle and redemption.
 In addition to motifs for the Last Unicorn and the oracle Butterfly, a bit of the menacing Red Bull has worked its way into the music, especially during the tango portions.
 For those who haven't read the book, the Last Unicorn was transformed by Schmendrick the Magician into human form in order to disguise her from the Red Bull.
 She is transformed back before the end of the story, but her human experience haunts her in many ways, thus her unfamiliar feelings of regret.
 Even though the Butterfly seems to be the star of the piece, dominating the movement of the right hand, it was Schmendrick who had the biggest influence on my writing.
 The bumbling, uncertain, yet crafty and occasionally brilliant magician is the character with whom I most identified – and still do 45 years later.
 The tension between springtime's enchantments and the mortal heartbreak of coming winter define the interplay throughout.